SPRINGFIELD, Mo. — Evangel University has welcomed only its second full-time director of public safety in the school’s 59-year history.

-“I believe we are in the service business,” he says.
+“I believe we are in the service business,” he added.
 “The students are our customers, and we are here for them.”

-A lifelong learner, Moore holds a bachelor’s degree in Criminal Justice from Drury University, a master’s in Criminal Justice from Lincoln University, and is nearly finished with a master’s from Webster University in Business and Organizational Security Management.
+Moore has a M.S. degree in Criminal Justice from Lincoln University and a B.S. degree in Criminal Justice from Drury University.
+He is nearly finished with a second M.S. degree from Webster University in Business & Organizational Security Management.